The Black Manhattan CocktailEdit Post

 Contributed by on Oct 25, 2013

-Two hundred and ninety-nine readers love this post.
+Three hundred and ten readers love this post.

 DrinkWire is Liquor.com’s showcase for the best articles, recipes and reviews from the web’s top writers and bloggers.
 In this post, Cold Glass offers a riff on the Manhattan.